mattt/swift-evolution/proposals/0292-package-registry-service.md

 ### Registry configuration subcommands

-This proposal adds new `swift package config registry` subcommands that allow users to set the registry used for all packages and/or packages in a particular scope.
+This proposal adds a new `swift package-registry` subcommand for managing the registry used for all packages and/or packages in a particular scope.

 Custom registries can serve a variety of purposes: